 I knew from that moment we would open our home and invite them in.
 And that is what Yvonne and I have been doing every weekend for 19 years.

-For Yvonne and me, hospitality becomes real and practical as we open our home and provide 18- to 25-year-old sailors, soldiers, marines, and airmen a safe and comfortable home and family environment where they can relax and get away from the pressures of military life for a few hours each week.
-Providing this environment helps us develop personal relationships with them, and opens the door for us to share the gospel of Jesus Christ with them.
+For Yvonne and me, hospitality becomes real and practical as we open our home and provide 18- to 25-year-old sailors, soldiers, marines, and airmen.
+We provide a safe and comfortable home and family environment.
+A place where they can relax and get away from the pressures of military life for a few hours each week.
+Providing this environment helps us develop personal relationships with them.
+And it opens the door for us to share the gospel of Jesus Christ with them.

 Yvonne and I love hearing them say, “I feel like I’m part of a real family again.”